uncovsky/unifloral/README.md

 - **RORL** — [RORL: Robust Offline Reinforcement Learning via Conservative Smoothing](https://arxiv.org/abs/2206.02829)

 The framework and evaluation protocol are built upon the Unifloral library available [here](https://github.com/EmptyJackson/unifloral).

+To see how the algorithms are implemented inside the framework, refer to the last section of this README.

 ## Setting up the container: